cosmodesi/desilike/doc/index.rst

 * tools to install external data/packages
 * convergence diagnostics
 * MPI support to run several chains in parallel
-* for convenience, some usual external likelihoods (Planck2018, SN, ...) --- though we emphasize full cosmological inference is not desilike's purpose

 In addition: